Your Homestay Accommodation in Bristol

 Changing accommodation: If you want to change your accommodation for whatever reason, please remember that changes happen at weekends.
 You must remember to give one week’s notice within the first 4 weeks of your stay and two weeks’ notice after that.
 If you do not give enough notice, you will have to pay for those weeks as an accommodation charge.

 We want you to be happy.
 If you have a problem, talk to your homestay first.
 It is surprising how many things are just misunderstandings!
-Remember, we are also here to help, so you can see our Accommodation Manager at any time if there is anything you do not understand or feel unhappy about.
+Remember, we are also here to help, so you can see our Homestay Manager at any time if there is anything you do not understand or feel unhappy about.